genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    Genetic Variations files.
 But there are cases when you would like to know which features do not overlap with other ones (use "Report non-overlapping features" filter). (default: Report overlapping features)
-2. **Minimum overlapping fraction** option allows you check whether a feature of interest has a specified fraction of its length overlapping another feature. (default: 10)
+2. The **Minimum overlapping fraction** option allows you check whether a feature of interest has a specified fraction of its length overlapping another feature. (default: 10)
-3. **Rule for overlap strandedness** option allows you to ignore overlaps on the same strand ("Discard overlaps on the same strand"), on the other strand ("Discard overlaps on the other strand") or expect overlapping without respect to the strandedness ("None"). (default: None)
+3. The **Rule for overlap strandedness** option allows you to ignore overlaps on the same strand ("Discard overlaps on the same strand"), on the other strand ("Discard overlaps on the other strand") or expect overlapping without respect to the strandedness ("None"). (default: None)